“Alone we can do so little; together we can do so much,” Helen Keller.

 Individuals, families, corporate and social groups are welcome!
 Children ages 8 and older can volunteer with families or in groups with adult chaperones.
 If you would like to register a group of 20 or more please call us directly at (630) 443-6910.
 If your group is less than 20, use the links below to register online at the Center of your choosing.

 Professionals with expertise in areas such as finance, human resources, information technology, operations and logistics can help the food bank with specialized projects that allow us to grow and improve our ability to feed our hungry neighbors.
 Interested individuals over the age of 18 are asked to complete the Skills Based Volunteer Interest Form online.
+Find out more and see available projects here.

 We also have opportunities for youth ages 14 to 17 interested in gaining experience at a non-profit or earning service hours.
 Youth volunteers may help conduct orientations, lead volunteer groups in the warehouse or provide administrative support.
 Interested candidates are asked to complete the Youth Skills Based Volunteer Interest Form online.